 Sometimes the person was someone he had known only in passing, or briefly.
 One had been a boy from school who had bullied him, another a teacher who had punished him unfairly when he was six, leaivng him in floods of angry tears.
 Another was a policeman who had stopped him on the streets for no reason and searched him in fron tof his girlfriedn at the time.
 It had been an humiliating experience as a young man trying to impress, and he had many times in later years remembered the incident with unyeilding bitterness and the still-hot embers of his frustrated anger.

-But however briefly he had known them in his life, he recalled them perfectly when he saw them, remembering how he had known them as though it was only a few minutes ago.
-Each had hurt him in some manner, sometimes mildly, sometimes painfully.
-Each person had somehow, through their ignorance, or thoughtlessness, or outright cruelty, made him suffer, and he had wished they would suffer as well.
+However briefly John had known each person in his life, he found that he recalled them perfectly as he laid eyes on them.
+The memory of how he had known them, recalled so clearly as though it was only a few minutes ago.
+And the bitterness, resentment, anger, or fear he had felt because of them came back to him clearly also.
+For each had hurt him in some manner, sometimes mildly, sometimes painfully.
+Each person had somehow, through their ignorance, or thoughtlessness, or outright cruelty, made him suffer, and at the time he had wished they would suffer as well.

-John had once been among them, and for many years had watched the sufferings of those who had once hurt him with some measure of satisfaction.
+John had once been among them, and for many years he had watched the sufferings of those who had once hurt him with some measure of satisfaction.
 Yet his thoughts of the suffering of his enemies no longer warmed him during the hours between viewings, they tormented him.
 And neither could he any longer enjoy the comfortable luxuries that surrounded him each day.
 The rich foods had become tasteless, the joyous entertainments seemed hollow and false.

 But now, seeing her twisted in helpless agony, scared and uncomprehending, all John’s hatred melted away, all the pain she had caused him was forgotten, and all he could see was a frightened, hurting human being.